boxalino/plugin-magento/README.md

    * System > Cache Management - Flush Cache Storage
 6. Update the administrator role:
   * System > Permissions > Roles > Administrators - Save Role
+7. Follow the documentation to create your first product index, needed to enable the search & recommendations
+8. Set up a an indexing cronjob, running at least one full index per day.
+Use the delta indexer if you want to update more than once per hour.

 ## Documentation

-The latest documentation can be found at: https://boxalino.zendesk.com/hc/en-gb/articles/203757896-Getting-started-with-the-boxalino-plugin-for-Magento
+The latest documentation PDF can be found at: https://boxalino.zendesk.com/hc/en-gb/articles/203757896-Getting-started-with-the-boxalino-plugin-for-Magento